werktag/Adaino/README.md

 # Adaino

-Adaino is an open source Analog Data Acquisition library for Arduino and IoT.
-It simplifies reading analog inputs not only for single conversion results but also for continuous signals with high frequency spectrums.
+Adaino is an open source Analog Data Acquisition library for Arduino.
+It simplifies reading analog inputs at any sampling rate and cares about the proper acquisition thereof.

+Visit [werktag.io/adaino](https://werktag.io/adaino/) for additional Adaino resources.

 Adaino is not mature yet, actively developed and new features are expected to be added soon.
 The public API should not be considered stable therefore.